 When Measurement is Needed

 Under the Employer Shared Responsibility Provisions of the ACA, large employers must offer health coverage that meets Minimum Essential Coverage (MEC) requirements to 95% of their full-time employees or be exposed to possible penalties.
-It sounds easy enough, but when it comes to what constitutes a full-time employee, the answer can seem quite complicated.
+It sounds easy enough, but when it comes to who constitutes a full-time employee, the answer can be quite complicated.

 Under the law, a full-time employee is one who averages 30 or more hours of service per week or 130 hours per month.
 This can be an easy calculation for employees who have a steady schedule.
-But for variable-hour employees, eligibility measurement is not always as straight forward.
+But for variable-hour, part-time and seasonal employees, eligibility measurement is not always as straight forward.

-As an employer, your company can determine your employees’ full-time status by counting each employee’s hours of service using one of two “equivalency” measurement methods: monthly and look-back.
+As an employer, your company can determine your employees’ full-time status by counting each employee’s hours of service using one of two measurement methods: monthly or look-back.
 Today we’re going to focus on the look-back measurement method.

 What is the Look-Back Method?